dotnet/csharplang/proposals/primary-constructors.md

 - the body of an instance method (note that instance constructors are excluded) of the declaring type.
 - the body of an instance accessor of the declaring type.

 In other words, primary constructor parameters are in scope throughout the declaring type body.
-They shadow declaring type members within an initializer of a field, property or event of the declaring type, or within the `argument_list` of `class_base` of the declaring type.
-They are shadowed by declaring type members everywhere else.
+They shadow members of the declaring type within an initializer of a field, property or event of the declaring type, or within the `argument_list` of `class_base` of the declaring type.
+They are shadowed by members of the declaring type everywhere else.

 Thus, in the following declaration: